LisaSchlueter/teststand-metadata/ppc01/doc/bch/readme_bch_overview.md

 |               |                  |                 |            |                                                                           |

 ##  period 2 `p02`
 This data was taken **before** period 1, in summer 2024 by Damien Bowen during his summer internship.
 Back then, the data strucutre didn't follow the period/run strucutre.
 It was integrated into the current structure at a later time.
 All runs in this period are taken this the **ASIC L1k65n without buffer**.
-For more detail, see `readme_bch_p02.md`
+For more detail, see `readme_bch_p02.md`.
+The **amp gain** is only the gain of the additionl amplifier not including the CSA.
 |          |                 |                 |               |                 |             |                |                                    |
 | :------- | :-------------- | :-------------- | :------------ | :-------------- | :---------- | :------------- | :--------------------------------- |
 | **runs** | **# waveforms** | **temperature** | **amp. gain** | **C inj. (fF)** | **Cf (fF)** | **comment**    | **old name**                       |